abhirampai/go_editor/README.md

 Developer notes
 - The selector UI and input handling are implemented in `editor/browser_ui.go` (`showThemeSelector` and `processThemeSelectorEvent`).
 - Theme application and persistence are in `editor/theme.go` (`SetTheme`, `SetThemeAndSave`, `ApplySettingsTheme`).

+## File Browser Auto-Save

+When using the file browser to open a new file, the editor automatically saves the current file if it has been modified.
+This prevents accidental loss of unsaved changes when navigating between files.

 ## Contributing